EricFeng20001120/Aritificial-Intelligence-Labs/README.md

 A3: Battleship Solitaire Solver

-A4: Parts of Speech Tagger with my Viterbi Algorithm
+A4: Parts of Speech Tagger with Viterbi Algorithm